 A data orchestration platform is an application that enables organizations to manage the storage of combined data from various data sources.

-- It enables faster operations for big data and artificial intelligence processes.
+- Enables faster operations for big data and artificial intelligence processes.

-- It also provides a cost-effective data analysis method by eliminating duplicated data.
+- Provides a cost-effective data analysis method by eliminating duplicated data.

-- It also enables users to employ new and advanced storage solutions.
+- Allows users to employ new and advanced storage solutions.

 Data Orchestration Limitations

 Even though data orchestration offers a viable and streamlined solution for aligning data from different sources, there are certain limitations that hinder the process.